penumbra-zone/penumbra/docs/protocol/src/protocol/addresses_keys/addresses.md

 #### Multi-target attack

-In a multi-target attack, the attacker's goal is to be able to generate one address that collides with the short form of 1 of $N$ different addresses.
+In a multi-target attack, the attacker's goal is to be able to generate one address that collides with the short form of 1 of $2^N$ different addresses.

 They are searching for a collision between the following two sets:
-* set of the short forms of the N targeted addresses.
-This set has $N$ elements (where each element has length $2^M$ bits).
+* set of the short forms of the targeted addresses, which has size $2^N$ elements, and each element has length $2^M$ bits.
 * set of the short forms of all addresses, which has size $2^M$ elements.

-A collision is found in $2^{M}/N$ steps.

-For example if the attacker has a target set of $N=2^{20} = 1,048,576$ addresses, she can find a collision after $2^{M/20}$ steps.
-Thus for a prefix length of $M$ bits, we get $M-20$ bits of security$.
-For a targeted security level of 100 bits, we need a prefix length of 100 bits, which corresponds to 20 characters of the Bech32m address, excluding the human-readable prefix and separator.
+If the attacker has a target set of $2^{N}$ addresses, she can find a collision after $2^{M - N}$ steps.
+Thus for a prefix length of $M$ bits, we get $M-N$ bits of security$.
+For a targeted security level of 80 bits and a target set of size $2^{40}$, we need a prefix length of 120 bits, which corresponds to 24 characters of the Bech32m address, excluding the human-readable prefix and separator.

 The short form is intended to mitigate this attack.